 iii.
 These words of Jesus are another beatitude, and promise a great blessing.
 Spurgeon considered some ways that this blessing would be diminished.

-· When we demand what men thing of as success in our work of Jesus
+· When we demand what men think of as success in our work of Jesus.

 iv.
 The faith of Thomas becomes the climax of the book.
 Throughout the Gospel of John Jesus has triumphed over sickness, sin, evil men, death and sorrow.
 Now with Thomas, Jesus conquered unbelief.

 6. (30-31) The summary statement of the Gospel of John.

 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.

 a.
 Jesus did many other signs: John admits that he presented an incomplete collection.
 He couldn’t possibly record in writing all that Jesus said and did (John 21:25).